duyduc27/Personal-Research/Masking data/README.md

-Mask an email address by AMPscript
+Mask an email address by AMPscript<br>
 Description: Hide some data when displaying to the end-users